Are there any reputable lenders who offer term sheets without tax returns?

 by a searcher from Northwestern University in Chicago, IL, USA

 Hi everyone, I am the favored buyer for a seller who does not want to share his tax returns until after an LOI, but he wants to see lender term sheets before signing the LOI.
 I am not sure how to reconcile this, as all the lenders I work with want tax returns before issuing a term sheet.
 Does anyone know of any reputable lenders who are willing to offer a term sheet without seeing tax returns?
-The company had ~800k in SDE in 2025 and is selling for $2.4M in an industry I have been targeting for almost a year.
+The company had ~700k in adjusted SDE in 2025 and is selling for $2.4M in an industry I have been targeting for almost a year.
 I have an operations background and have family connections in the industry that should help me grow revenue at >10% a year once I get my hands around the operations side.
 But I don't know how to get through this snag to convince the seller of my ability to get an SBA loan.

 Replies